Description

 - Appetite Suppression: Onset within days, sustained throughout treatment

-- Glycemic Control: Improvements within 2-4 weeks in diabetics
+- Glycemic Control: Gains within 2-4 weeks in diabetics

 - Blood Pressure: Reductions by 12-24 weeks